 Read with intent

 Just as you should try reading extensively, you should also try the technique of intensive reading.
-This means, being actively involved with what you’re reading and absorbing everything before moving on.
-If you don’t understand something – underlining the words, dog-ear pages, or writing your mnemonics to help.
+This means being actively involved with what you’re reading and absorbing everything before moving on.
+If you don’t understand something, underline the words, dog-ear pages, or write your mnemonics to help.

 About Preply